-oxic air pollutants - including those from light-duty cars and trucks - pose a major public health threat in North Carolina.
-This report concludes that North Carolina could enjoy significant reductions in emissions of those pollutants, as well as emissions of smog-forming chemicals, were it to adopt California's Low-Emission Vehicle II (LEV II) vehicle emission standards.
+oxic air pollutants - including those from light-duty cars and trucks - pose a significant public health threat in New Hampshire.
+New Hampshire could enjoy significant reductions in emissions of those pollutants, as well as emissions of smog-forming chemicals, were it to adopt Low-Emission Vehicle II (LEV II) emission standards in place in California and several other New England states.